Volunteer Position: Director – Board of Directors

 Persons with disabilities

-LGBQ+ persons
+LGBQ+ individuals

 Two-Spirit, Trans, and Gender-Diverse persons